Leo Feist: Mergers and reacqusition

 Feist bought competitors Balmer & Weber (1907), and the Morse Music Co.
 (1915).

 In 1929, Feist negotiated a merger of his company into the National Broadcasting Company (NBC), along with rival sheet music publisher Carl Fischer Music, which was also a family-owned business.
 The two merged units operated somewhat independently, with the former owners acting as principals and as board members of the new holding company.
 The combined company was capitalized at $6.6 million and did $3.6 million of business annually at the time.
 Feist died less than a year later, and the two families took their two companies private again less than two years after that, buying them back from NBC.

 The company published about 2,000 titles in its founder's lifetime.

 In 1935, five years after the death of the founder, and three years after the company was taken private again, Metro-Goldwyn-Mayer (MGM) acquired a controlling interest in the capital stock of Leo Feist, Inc.

 In mid-1973, MGM consolidated the offices of its four music publishers, sold Robbins-Feist & Miller (known as Big 3), and Hastings.
 The same year, it sold the Big 3 to United Artists (UA).
 In 1981, MGM acquired UA and formed MGM/UA Communications Co.
 In 1983, MGM/UA sold its music publishing business to CBS Records.
 CBS then sold the print music arm, Big 3 Music, to Columbia Pictures.

 Personal life

-In a pseudo-secret ceremony, Feist married Bessie Meyer on June 24, 1904.
+In an unannounced ceremony, Feist married Bessie Meyer on June 24, 1904.
 They had three children: Leonard S. Feist (1911–1996), Nathan Feist (1905–1965), and Milton Feist (1907–1975).